brooksc/Brevify/README.md

-# Brevify: YouTube Learning Assistant
+# Brevify: Your Shortcut to YouTube Wisdom

-Transform YouTube videos into quick, insightful learning experiences by leveraging your existing AI subscriptions.
+Unlock deeper understanding from YouTube content by seamlessly connecting video transcripts with your preferred AI assistant.

 ## Overview